Buying Cabinet Tips - What To Look For

 Cabinets We Replaced

 Real photos of cabinet problems.The following are photos of some of the major issues we have encounter over and over again throughout the country.
+We replace a lot of kitchen cabinets.
+The bad thing is that the landfills get larger and larger and people spend huge amounts of money in the long run.

 The image above shows the edge of a particle board shelf.
 The shelf is coated with a very thin layer of laminate that looks like wood and sometimes the edge is covered with a wood grained laminate, also.
 When the edges are covered it is hard to see the particle board substrate.
 Many manufacturers use this kind of material to keep costs down.
 Furniture grade plywood is a much better product.